-UPDATE: We have completed development of our new assessment frameworks Engagement Steps and Progression Steps.
-Our new frameworks are available now, but we recommend existing customers wait until the government has turned guidance into legislation before upgrading to Progression Steps.
+We have completed development of our new assessment frameworks Engagement Steps and Progression Steps.
+Our new frameworks are available now, we recommend existing customers join us for our webinar at 7pm on 10th July 2018 to find out how to transition to the new frameworks - Click here

 In July 2015, the Minister for Schools brought together a review group (“The Group”) headed by Diane Rochford.
 The Group was tasked with the challenge of identifying the best way to ensure that pupils who have not completed the relevant key stage programmes of study (and are therefore working below the standard of statutory testing arrangements) have the opportunity to demonstrate attainment and progress at primary school.